BackupTheBerlios/prettyxml-svn/trunk/README.txt

 prettyxml is a free java utility for prettyprinting xml with attribute sorting and indentation.

-prettyxml is a command-line application based on JDOM.
+prettyxml is a command-line and GUI application based on JDOM.
 It offers various format options and supports element sorting and node filtering via stylesheet transformations.

 Copyright (C) 2005 Jesper Goertz
 All Rights Reserved